← writing

 why the scan was never necessary

-that's why x = x & (x - 1) is the inner loop of popcount: each round clears one set bit, and you count how many rounds it takes to hit zero. that's why x & (x - 1) == 0 tests for powers of two — a power of two has exactly one set bit, so one round kills everything. it shows up in Fenwick trees, in hash tables, anywhere you need the lowest set bit gone fast.
+that's why x = x & (x - 1) is the inner loop of Kernighan's popcount: each round clears one set bit, and you count how many rounds it takes to hit zero. that's why x & (x - 1) == 0 tests for powers of two, with one famous trap: a power of two has exactly one set bit, so one round kills everything, but 0 passes the test too. zero has no 1 anywhere, so the borrow runs off the end of the register, flipping every column on the way and leaving all ones behind; 0 & (0 − 1) is 0 & 11111111, which is 0. the one input where the cascade never finds a bit to stop at. guard it with x != 0 or ship the bug. the idiom shows up in Fenwick trees, in hash tables, anywhere you need the lowest set bit gone fast.

 one subtraction, one AND. the borrow cascade is the scan.